rhinocerose/eurorack-O_C-Phazerville/docs/_applets/Dr.-LoFi.md

 ### UI Parameters
 * Delay Time - set to 0 for passthru with digital distortion
-* Feedback
+* Feedback Amount (%)
 * Rate Reduction - 1 is fastest (16.6khz); higher is slower / lower sampling rate
-  - some smoothing is applied as rate reduction increases
+  - some smoothing is applied as rate reduction increases, like a low-pass filter
 * Bit Depth Reduction - 0 is full-range (sampled at 12-bit); higher truncates more bits

 ### Notes